gaikwadomkar123/WebReactClient/README.md

 # WebReactClient
-I have Successfully delivered a freelancing project( Portfolio) to the client
+I have successfully delivered a freelancing project to the client